dpzhang/Project_ALDA/README.md

 "Download Schedules" button below.

 * Two possible outcomes:
-    + 1.You will see a message called "Your courses schedules are generated and have already been downloaded to your AldaCourse directory".The generated course schedules could be found in <code>./Project_Alda/AldaCourse/aldacourse/schedule#.xlsx</code>.
+    1. You will see a message called "Your courses schedules are generated and have already been downloaded to your AldaCourse directory".The generated course schedules could be found in <code>./Project_Alda/AldaCourse/aldacourse/schedule#.xlsx</code>.
 The output course schedule are all in <code>.xlsx</code> spreadsheet format and the number of generated spreadsheets will soly depend on the combination of courses you select.
-    + 2.If you see a message like "There's conflict in your course selection.
+    2. If you see a message like "There's conflict in your course selection.
 We couldn't generate schedule.", it means based on your course selection, there is no feasible schedules available.
 So... think about other course options.